csenguptaacn/demos.lout/README.md

         function () {
           // Callback once framework and app loaded
           $Lightning.createComponent(
-            'c:cs_MessagingSessionUtility', // top-level component of your app {}, // attributes to set on the component when created 'lightningout', // the DOM location to insert the component function (cmp) {
+            'c:SampleWebViewCmp', // top-level component of your app {}, // attributes to set on the component when created 'lightningout', // the DOM location to insert the component function (cmp) {